Eight ways to impress law firms on open days

 Law firms’ open days – also known as workshops within some firms – are designed to give you a brief insight into the firm and how its trainee solicitors fit in.
 Firms run them throughout the year and they are aimed at both law and non-law students.
 Some firms offer open days to second years and beyond (while running specific schemes for first years known as ‘insight days’); others invite all year groups to apply for their open days.

 Think of open days as an interactive brochure: as well as featuring office tours, talks and presentations, they often include opportunities to meet trainees and other staff.
-‘Work experience and open days are an invaluable opportunity to see what working in a law firm is really like,’ says Harry McEnaney, trainee recruitment assistant at Slaughter and May.
-‘Often students jump to conclusions based on reputation, but this isn’t always the reality.
+‘Work experience and open days are an invaluable opportunity to see what working in a law firm is really like,’ says Emily Dale, trainee recruitment adviser at Slaughter and May.
+‘Students can sometimes jump to conclusions based on reputation, but this isn’t always the reality.
 It is important to have all the facts, and first-hand knowledge is one of the best ways to do so.’

-Harry reveals his open day do’s and don’ts
+Emily reveals her open day do’s and don’ts

 - Do your research.
 It is important to have a good general knowledge of the firm you are going to so that you are engaged and can make the most of your time there.

 - Do be enthusiastic.
-Firms need to know that you want to be there and will bring a positive spirit to the most difficult of tasks.
+Firms need to know that you want to be there and will have a genuine interest in finding out more about a legal career and what this entails.

 - Do treat everyone the same.
 It is a faux pas to think that only associates or partners influence whether you are offered a training contract with a firm.
-Relationships matter so ensure you are respectful of all staff.
+Relationships matter so ensure you are respectful to everyone you meet.

 - Do be punctual.
-Whether it is arriving in the morning or heading to a meeting or presentation, make sure you don’t show up late.
-It shows you are able to manage your time and organise yourself efficiently.
+When preparing for an open day, plan your journey to the office in advance to help ensure you don't arrive late.
+This demonstrates you are able to manage your time and organise yourself efficiently.

 - Don’t be caught without a notebook and pen.
-Open days can be fast paced and you never know when you may need to jot down something important and refer to it at a later date.
+Open days can be fast paced with many different sessions taking place.
+You never know when you may need to jot down something important and refer to it at a later date.

 - Don’t be afraid to ask questions.
-You need to be able to make an informed decision, so make sure you think through your questions and check that they are relevant to what you want to gain from the experience.
+You need to be able to make an informed decision, so make sure you think through your questions and check that they are relevant to what you want to get out of the day.

 Other tips from the TARGETjobs Law team for open day success